-An estrus cycle, commonly known as a heat (for Omegas) or rut (for Alphas), nesting (for Omegas) or denning (for Alphas), knots (there are also double knots) and locks (Alpha males and females respectively (though in some OV worldbuilding, especially in the fanfic community, all Alphas, whether female or male has a peen and it's accompanying knot), slick (Omegas, whether male or female) and glands (which commonly only Alphas and Omegas have, though some Omegaverse stories will have Betas having glands as well, even if "less active" than an Alpha or Omega's gland).
+An estrus cycle, commonly known as a heat (for Omegas) or rut/burn (for Alphas), nesting (for Omegas) or denning (for Alphas), knots (there are also double knots) and locks (Alpha males and females respectively (though in some OV worldbuilding, especially in the fanfic community, all Alphas, whether female or male has a peen and it's accompanying knot), slick (Omegas, whether male or female) and glands (which commonly only Alphas and Omegas have, though some Omegaverse stories will have Betas having glands as well, even if "less active" than an Alpha or Omega's gland).

-(Glands are usually a bulge on the back of the neck that "controls" the release of one's pheromones or scents, it's very very sensitive and if injured in any way it can be harmful or even deadly to the person whose gland was injured.
+(Glands are usually an organ on the back of the neck that "controls" the release of one's pheromones or scents, it's very very sensitive and if injured in any way it can be harmful or even deadly to the person whose gland was injured.
 The gland is commonly the place where Alphas and Omegas can mark and bond each other, either during an estrus cycle or whenever the author's worldbuilding allows it.)

 Some Omegaverse stories will have pack dynamics and bondings that also have their own rules on how they're formed and how they work.
 Some Omegaverse stories might not have pack dynamics or bondings and just feature pair bondings.
 Some Omegaverse stories will include auras, something that usually only Alphas and Omegas can see and manipulate.
 It all really depends how the author has fit the theme into their stories.